croct-tech/plug-js/docs/patch.md

 ### unset

-This method removes a given path.
+This method deletes a given path.

 Note that the operation will not fail if the path does not exist.